felipecbarbosa/felipecbarbosa.github.io/leituras.md

 13. When Coffee and Kale Compete (219 páginas)
 14. Hit Makers - Como Nascem as Tendências (309 páginas)
 15. Obviously Awesome: How to Nail Product Positioning so Customers Get It, Buy It, Love It (202 páginas)
+16. Product-Led Growth: How to Build a Product That Sells Itself (181 páginas)

 ### Livros 2018
 ```21 livros - 6114 páginas - 16 páginas/dia em média no ano```